 Building and Zoning

 The City of Crescent Springs contracts with Planning and Development Services (PDS) for all aspects of building and zoning.
-If you need assistance with building or zoning, have question about the services they provide the City, or if you need to report a violation, please contact PDS at 859-331-8980 or visit the PDS homepage.
+If you need assistance with building or zoning or if you need to report a violation, please contact PDS at 859-331-8980 or visit the PDS homepage.

 There is a comprehensive list of FAQ's that may be helpful answering your questions or planning your project.
 For example, PDS should be able to assist with the following: